 And Noah did all that the LORD had commanded him.
 Genesis 7:5

 When it was time to make room for the animals, he did exactly what God said to do.
-And, he took each step when God said to take it.
 I’m one who can easily think, “I’m tired.
-I’ll obey but I’ll do that tomorrow.
-One day shouldn’t make a difference!”
+I’ll obey but I’ll do that tomorrow.”
 I don’t see anywhere in this story that Noah rationalized and/or procrastinated.

 At the end of my life, I pray it will be said that I followed God, though it has taken time for me to get it right.
-As I understand more clearly why Noah is in the ‘hallmark of faith’ chapter in the Bible (Hebrews 11), I am deeply convicted, inspired, and encouraged by his example.
+As I understand more clearly why Noah is in the ‘hallmark of faith’ chapter in the Bible (Hebrews 11), I am deeply inspired.

 What can I say?
 Though some might say I’m being too hard on myself, I don’t believe I’m being hard enough.
 I vow to do better and give you instant, and exact, obedience.
 Amen